aabbtree77/twinpeekz/README.md

 Tricky: Reading fragment's world position from the depth buffer of the hdr stage in the volumetric ligthing shader.

+One must also set up a proper texture unit system and consider [the difference between a texture unit and texture id](https://stackoverflow.com/questions/9661878/set-the-texture-for-by-gluniform1i).
+[Some codes](https://github.com/guzba/gltfviewer) do not event use "glActiveTexture()" to activate the texture unit, yet the rendering still works even without setting up a certain sampler2D uniform to render the mesh colors.
+It turns out that a single sampler2D uniform in the fragment shader gets implicitly linked to the default zero texture unit, i.e. see [this SO](https://stackoverflow.com/questions/10868958/what-does-sampler2d-store).

 ## What (Not) To Do Next

 * Rewrite everything in Nim, focus on mesh instancing and complete scene export from Blender, in GLTF 2.0.